nuxt/docs/en/guide/routing.md

 }
 ```

-As you can see the route named `users-id` has the path `:id?` which makes it optional, if you want to make it required, create an `index.vue` file in the `users` directory.
+As you can see the route named `users-id` has the path `:id?` which makes it optional, if you want to make it required, create an `index.vue` file in the `users/_id` directory.

 ### Validate Route Params